kubernetes/enhancements/keps/sig-node/1539-hugepages/README.md

 Extending of huge pages feature to support container isolation of huge pages and multiple sizes of huge pages.

-### Version 1.19[TBD]
+### Version 1.19

-Extending of huge pages test suit of E2E tests and cri-tools for enhancements after GA.
+Extending of huge pages test suite of E2E tests and cri-tools for enhancements after GA.

+### Version 1.22

+GA support of multiple huge page sizes proposed based on feedback from user community using the feature without issue.

 ## Release Signoff Checklist
 - \[x] kubernetes/enhancements issue in release milestone, which links to KEP (this should be a link to the KEP location in kubernetes/enhancements, not the initial KEP PR)